Pages from the book, "The Philosophy and Science of Health"--Dr.

 100 diabetes patients and cripple many others before the fight to get

 it off the market was finally won.
-Rezulin was designed to stimulate
+Rezulin was designed to stimulate the

-for such an unexplainable length of time with regulatory agency approval,
+such an unexplainable length of time with regulatory agency approval,

-is not clear.20 As of April 2000, lawsuits commenced to clarify this
+is not clear.20 As of April 2000, lawsuits commenced to clarify this situation.21

 • Insulin